- 9 dry chiles

 - Combine flour, salt, and pepper in a bowl.

-- Place olive oil in a large skillet over medium heat, and saute onion for 4-5 minutes until tender and translucent.
+- Place olive oil in a large skillet over medium heat, and saute onion and garlic until onion translucent.

-- Place beef chunks in the skillet a few at a time, and cook just long enough to evenly brown the chunks.
+- Place beef cubes in the skillet a few at a time, tossing to evenly brown.